 January 24 – 1027 YD

-Sevína appeared in Delus Palace cradling Brennan.
+Sevína appeared in Delus Palace bearing Brennan’s weight.
 Vilsonius abandoned the table and attempted to heal Brennan with her, but broken organs are like shattered glass.
 He faded from the light within a bloody minute.

 Galluel heard the commotion and entered the Great Hall, listening as Sevína gave a disordered and hasty account of what she had seen in Offenure: the Princess drawing the bow, the Lenyol Beran together at what seemed to be a trial, the Custodin on his throne, and no notion of what Brennan’s crime had been—although she suspected the scripture she had given him was to blame—